emuzzi19/ConnectomeAnalysisII/README.md

 ## Project Structure

-    data/: Contains the dataset files.
+- ConnectomeAnalysisReport: Contains written report and visualization of network
-    scripts/: Python scripts for data processing and analysis. requirements.txt: Lists the Python dependencies for the project.
+- ConnectomeAnalysisCode: Python scripts for data processing and analysis.
-    README.md: This README file.
+- README.md: This README file.

 ## Data